The Social Cost of Intelligence: Emergence, Propagation, and Amplification of Stereotypical Bias in Multi-Agent Systems: Our Investigation of Bias Dynamics in Multi-Agent Systems

-We conduct evaluations on three stereotype benchmarks: CrowSPairs \cite{nangia-etal-2020-crows}, StereoSet \cite{nadeem-etal-2021-stereoset} and BBQ \cite{parrish-etal-2022-bbq}.
-See Appendix~\ref{sec:datasets_details} for detailed information of each datasets.
+\paragraph{Dataset:} We conduct evaluations on three stereotype benchmarks: CrowSPairs \cite{nangia-etal-2020-crows}, StereoSet \cite{nadeem-etal-2021-stereoset} and BBQ \cite{parrish-etal-2022-bbq}.
+See Appendix~\ref{sec:datasets_details} for detailed information on each dataset.
 For consistency, all datasets are converted into a multiple-choice format following BBQ’s setup, where the correct answer is Unknown (including variants) and the other two options contain stereotypical bias.

 For social groups, intra-groups are the two group categories that the questions reference.
 While BBQ provides these labels, CrowSPairs and StereoSet do not; thus, we use GPT-4o to infer these labels following BBQ’s setup, as detailed in Figure~\ref{fig:social_groups_extraction}.
 The inter-group categories are randomly selected from the remaining groups across the entire dataset’s intra-group pool.
-Table~\ref{tab:dataset_statistic} summarizes sample counts, stereotype categories, and social groups statistics for each dataset. \paragraph{Metrics:} We quantify bias in multi-agent systems (MAS) at both the system and agent levels. t the system level, we report the system \textit{robustness}, defined as the proportion of conversations whose final outputs do not contain stereotypes.
-To examine bias dynamics within MAS, we analyze the outputs of individual agents at each turn using three metrics: (1) \textit{Emergence rate} - the proportion of conversations in which the first biased output appears at a given turn.
-(2) \textit{Propagation rate} at time $t$ $PR_t$ is the proportion of agents who switch to a previously seen biased answer at $t$, over the total number of agents eligible to switch to any biased answer: $ PR_t = \frac{\left| \left\{ i \mid a_i^{(t)} \in B_{<t},\ a_i^{(t)} \neq a_i^{(t-1)} \right\} \right|}{\left| \bigcup_{j=1}^n A_j \right|}, \quad \text{where } A_j = \left\{ i \mid a_i^{(t-1)} \neq b_j \right\},\ B_{<t} = \{b_1, \dots, b_n\} $
+Table~\ref{tab:dataset_statistic} summarizes sample counts, stereotype categories, and social groups statistics for each dataset.